 Most insurance brokers have a preferred insurer arrangement in place for small business insurance.
 It means they will place almost all of their small business insurance with that preferred insurer in return for higher commission.

-When your broker has a preferred insurer arrangement in place, they act as agent for the insurer and not as an agent for you.
+When your insurance broker has a preferred insurer arrangement in place, they act as agent for the insurer and not as an agent for you.
 You may be better off getting your own quotes and buying your own insurance.

 Why Is My Broker Not Giving insurance Advice?

-As we have seen above, most insurance brokers have a preferred insurer arrangement in place with an insurance company.
+As we have seen above, most business insurance brokers have a preferred insurer arrangement in place with an insurance company.
 Any advice they give that leads them to recommend a different insurance company will conflict with their preferred insurer arrangement.
-Besides, advice takes time and costs money, eating into your broker’s profit margin.
+Besides, advice takes time and costs money, eating into your insurance broker’s profit margin.

 When reviewing or choosing an insurance broker, ask if they have a preferred insurer arrangement in place.
 If they have, you may be better off getting your own quotes and buying your own insurance.